 README.md: Contains basic details of the bundle.
 It may have some examples and documentation for how to work with the bundle.

 LICENSE: This contains content of the license for the code and third party bundles.
-It will be published under MIT license.
+It will be publish under MIT license.

 Resources/doc/index.rst: Root file for the Documentations.

-Note: For those classes and files which are used more frequently, the depth of sub-directories used should be kept to the minimum (as much as possible).
+Note: For those classes and files which are used more frequently, the use of depth of sub-directories should keep to the minimum (as much as possible).
 This is necessary in order to avoid complexities.